JamesBremner/SimParticle/README.md

 Press the S key for stone, W key for Water and G for grain.

-Particles are created at the mouse cursor positio when the left mouse button is held down.
+Particles are created at the mouse cursor position when the left mouse button is held down.
 The particle type created is controlled by the last key pressed,: S, W, or G

 Sand grains will display yellow, water will be blue and stones will be black.